 On this auspicious day in India, various activities are organized, including educational events, campaigns, and exhibitions to raise awareness about the value of water.
 Community discussions, film screenings, online activities and local government engagements keep the day's significance in the limelight.
 Many non-government organizations also participate in organizing cleanup drives at the local water bodies.
 Making every drop count, World Water Day is observed each year on 22nd March.

-Facts about World Water Day
+Top 10 Facts for 2026 World Water Day in India

 In the News and Trending in India for World Water Day